arxocodes/xoshly/README.md

 # Hey, I'm Ashley :blush:

-I am a Frontend Developer with big dreams in the tech world.
 I am not perfect, but I am passionate.
 I realized that no matter how challenging programming is, something keeps me here and I am forever grateful for it.
 I'm not sure what the future holds, but I know that I want my hand involved into something amazing.

 ### Learn About Me